Herrie82/org.webosinternals.saverestore/contrib/Readme.txt

 The scripts included in this directory ( /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib ) are scripts that have been provided in the PreCentral forums but have not been released within the Save/Restore App itself.
 These are considered more complex scripts that may not be needed for the general population.

-There are currently 4 scripts in this folder, plus one executable (sr-acal).
+There are currently 4 scripts in this folder, plus two executable (sr-acal and sr-acsp).

 The 4 scripts are: